dabamos/openadms-server/docs/source/nginx.rst

 ------------------

 The API uses HTTP BasicAuth for access restriction.
-Clients must send an authorization header with encoded user name and password.
+Clients must send an authorisation header with encoded user name and password.
 Store login credentials in ``/usr/local/etc/nginx/.htpasswd``.
 If you use a different path, change ``nginx.conf`` accordingly.
 You can use `security/py-htpasswd`_ to generate ``htpasswd`` files.